PlanetCache/CacheJSON/README.md

 ### Encode an array as an element value

-Set the value of an item to another %ArrayOfDataTypes.
+Set the value of an item to another `%ArrayOfDataTypes`.
 Example below:

 ``` ruby
 Set message = ##class(%ArrayOfDataTypes).%New()